coralproject/coral-auth/README.md

 ## Requirements

 This service requires MongoDB.
-You will also require OpenSSL to generate your certificates or be able to provide your RSA certificates in a PEM encoded format.
+You will also require OpenSSL to generate your certificates or be able to provide your ECSDA certificates in a PEM encoded format.

 ## Configuration